snacktavish/OpenTree_SSB2020/TreeComparison.md

 There is a lot of sequence data that has been generated, but has never been incorporated into any phylogenetic estimates.
 We only store phylogenies and associated metadata in OpenTree, not alignments.

-## Updating gene trees
+### Updating gene trees
 However, if you have access to a single gene alignment, and a tree, you can automate adding homologous data into your tree by searching NCBI.

 These automated tree can provide a quick inference or potential relationships, of problems in the taxonomic assignments of sequences, and flag areas of potential systematic interest.

-By using a starting tree and alignement, Physcraper, takes advantage of loci that previous researchers have assessed and deemed appropriate for the problem at hand.
+By using a starting tree and alignment, Physcraper, takes advantage of loci that previous researchers have assessed and deemed appropriate for the problem at hand.

 In order to minimize the risk of incorrectly assigning homology, tips in the starting tree are mapped to the Open Tree taxonomy, as above, and only adding new sequences that are within that ingroup.

 We'll walk through the script 'data_scrape.py' together, and then run it.

   $ python data_scrape.py

+The output is (perhaps overly) verbose.

+Q) What is the MRCA of the sampled taxa?

+Q) How many new sequences were found?

+Q) How many new taxa?

+When this analysis is done running, we will upload our updated tree file to devtree.opentreeoflife.org/curator

 ### Genomic data (not part of tutorial)